SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/ex3.3/Run_Mobile_App_Local.md

    iOS Bundling complete 27447ms
    ```

+> **Note** If you have problems connecting to the app within Expo Go, you may have restrictive networking conditions.
+To resolve that, please check the [tunneling option](https://docs.expo.dev/more/expo-cli/#tunneling) of Expo.

 Perfect!
 You should now be able to use the app.

-> **Note** If you have problems connecting to the app within Expo Go, you may have restrictive networking conditions.
-To resolve that, please check the [tunneling option](https://docs.expo.dev/more/expo-cli/#tunneling) of Expo.

-Users can publish the applicatoin nuder their account as well.
-Expo provides a platform for hosting and distributing the app, as well as offering tools for building, testing and deploying the project.
-These steps are covered in the next optional exercise.
-Continue to - [Exercise 4: Publish Mobile App (Optional)](../ex3.4/Publish_Mobile_App(OPTIONAL).md).
+But you will notice that on calling GPT from anywhere within the app, no response will be generated.
+For this, users will have to enter the right credentials for the Generative AI Hub, that accsses GPT-3.5 from Azure OpenAI.
+This will be done in the next step.